Child benefits in the Netherlands

 How can I get kindersbijslag (child benefit) and how does it work?

 The child benefit is not exclusively for bringing up and caring of your own children; it also applies to adopted children, foster children, stepchildren or other children you bring up and care for as if they were your own.
-In this case, you must contact the SVB yourself to ask them to send you a claim form.
+In this case, you must contact the SVB yourself to ask them to send you an application form.
 It is the same procedure if you arrive in the Netherlands with children who were born abroad.
 You can find the forms and further information at: www.svb.nl/int/en/kinderbijslag.

 If your child lives outside the EU/EEA/Switzerland, the amount that you receive for the child benefit may be adjusted to the price level in your child’s country of residence.
 Should the amount you are receiving be changed, you should receive a letter from the SVB informing you of the new amount.